ontoportal/documentation/docs/_general/introduction.md

 a pre-installed, pre-configured version of the OntoPortal open source software running on a Linux operating system.

-It is available as a VMWare Virtual Appliance OVF, as well as an Amazon Web Service AMI, and can be obtained by following the <a href="../../steps/getting_started">Getting Started</a> section in this manual.
+It is available as a VMWare Virtual Appliance OVA, as well as an Amazon Web Service AMI, and can be obtained by following the <a href="../../steps/getting_started">Getting Started</a> section in this manual.

 ## What's included?